From https://projects.propublica.org/nonprofits. © Copyright 2021 Pro Publica Inc.

 For those interested in acquiring the original data from the source, here’s where our data comes from:

 - Raw filing data.
 Includes EINs and summary financials as structured data.

 - Exempt Organization profiles.
 Includes organization names, addresses, etc. You can merge this with the raw filing data using EIN numbers.

 - Audits.
 PDFs of single or program-specific audits for nonprofit organizations that spent $750,000 or more in Federal grant money in a single fiscal year.
-Available for 2016 and later.
+Available for fiscal year 2015 and later.